 Group Request Identifier: optional group request identifier: Identifier optionally added to the group request that is to be fanned out to each member of the group in order to detect loops and avoid duplicated handling of operation in case of loops of group and common members between groups that have parent-child relationship.

-.
+Group Request Target Members: optional group request target members: Indicates subset of members of a group for which fanout is to be executed.
+Example usage of Group Request Target Members: if fanout operation failed for some of the members then the Originator may use this parameter to execute fanout for failed members of a previous fanout operation.

 Filter Criteria: optional filter criteria: conditions for filtered retrieve operation are described in table 8.1.2-2.
 This is used for resource discovery (clause 10.2.6) and general retrieve, update, delete requests (clauses 10.1.2, 10.1.3 and 10.1.4).